WhiskyTangoFawks/LunarFalloutPlus/README.md

 In Game Setup
 1) Mod Configuration Menu - Animated Ingestibles - Turn on to close pipboy, play when mouth covered in 1st person, and play animations during combat
-2) Mod Configuration Menu - Survival Configuration Menu - turn ON savegame -> timed save, turn OFF Companion Heal
+2) Mod Configuration Menu - Survival Configuration Menu - turn ON savegame -> timed save, turn OFF Companion Heal (this means you should no longer need to stimpack your companions)
 2) Backpacks of the Commonwealth - When you exit vault 111, this will inject backpacks into the levelled lists.
 Select your chosen distribution when it comes up.
 I like backpacks being completely unique, but whatever you want.
 3) Utility Belt- equip the utility belt.